colemanw/webform_civicrm/README.txt

 COMPARED TO CIVICRM PROFILES

-CiviCRM has the ability to embed a "profile" (set of CRM fields) on a page (i.e. user/register).
+CiviCRM has the ability to embed a "profile" (set of CRM fields) on a page (i.e. user/register) or as a standalone form.
 This works well in some cases, and not others.
-Compared to webform fields, profile fields:
+Compared to profiles, webforms:
-- Are less configurable
-- Are not stored in webform-submission results
+- Are more configurable in display, post-processing, sending emails, etc.
-- Can't be multi-valued
-- Only work with one contact at a time (the current user)
-- Do not use FAPI so can't be modified with hook_form_alter
+- Store submission results, which can be displayed with Views
+- Work with mutltiple contacts, addresses, emails, events, etc.
+- Have numerous add-on modules for spam control, layout, and other features

 On the other hand, webform_civicrm fields have a few cons:
 - Option lists do not auto-update when the options change in CiviCRM